Last passage percolation in hierarchical environments: Critical heavy-tailed last passage percolation

 \section{Critical heavy-tailed last passage percolation}

-From now until the end of \cref{sec:conc} we will exclusively consider the $\al=2$ heavy-tailed LPP model.
-We state the outcome of our multi-scale construction (see \cref{iop}) in the upcoming proposition which immediately implies \cref{thm:main}.
-The rest of this section is devoted to the proof of the proposition, except for \cref{sec:secondmoment} which contains the proof of \cref{thm:secondmoment}.
+From now until the end of Section \ref{sec:conc} we will exclusively consider the $\al=2$ heavy-tailed LPP model.
+We state the outcome of our multi-scale construction (see Section \ref{iop}) in the upcoming proposition which immediately implies Theorem \ref{thm:main}.
+The rest of this section is devoted to the proof of the proposition, except for Section \ref{sec:secondmoment} which contains the proof of Theorem \ref{thm:secondmoment}.

 To precisely state the relevant properties of the multi-scale construction it is convenient to use the following terminology. \begin{definition}[Scales] For $k\ge0$, we say that a vertex $v\in\Z^2$ is of \emph{scale $k$} if